chensxb97/monacopilotEditor/README.md

     ```

 ## Backend
 A common backend: `http://localhost:5000` is used to power the frontends.
-Implementation can be found in the `/backend` folder.
-Basic setup is provided in the same boilerplate used for [vanilla js](https://monacopilot.dev/examples/vanilla-js.html).
+The implementation can be found in the `/backend` folder, which follows the setup instructions documented in the boilerplate used in [vanilla js](https://monacopilot.dev/examples/vanilla-js.html).

 ### Setup
 - Create a `.env` file in the `backend` folder.
 Do not ever commit this file!